ericmdantas/generator-ng-fullstack/README.md

 ```

-By doing so, you'll be able to use [ES6](https://github.com/babel/babel) in the server, like:
+By doing so, you'll be able to use [most of the things from ES6 (thanks to Babel)](https://github.com/babel/babel) in the server.

 And then, watch on the files change so the browser is automatically refreshed: